 Estelito P. Mendoza, Filipino, born 1930, served as a Director of the Company from 1974 to 1986; thereafter, since January 8, 2009.
 He is a member of the Nomination Committee and Audit Committee.
 He holds the following positions, among others: Director of SMC, Philippine National Bank ("PNB") and PAL.
 He has previously served as a Director of MERALCO.
 He has now been engaged in the practice of law for more than 60 years, and presently under the firm name Estelito P. Mendoza and Associates.
 He has consistently been listed as a "Leading Individual in Dispute Resolution" among lawyers in the Philippines in the following directories/journals: "The Asia Legal 500", "Chambers of Asia" and "Which Lawyer?" yearbooks for several years.
 He has also been a Professorial Lecturer of law at the University of the Philippines and served as Philippine Solicitor General (1972-1986), Philippine Minister of Justice (1984-1986), Member of the Philippine Batasang Pambansa (1984-1986) and Governor of the province of Pampanga (1980-1986).
-He was also the Chairman of the Sixth (Legal) Committee, 31st Session of the UN General Assembly and the Special Committee on the Charter of the United Nations and the Strengthening of the Role of the Organization.
+He was also the Chairman of the Sixth (Legal) Committee, 31st Session of the UN General Assembly and the Special Committee on the Charter of the United Nations and the

+Strengthening of the Role of the Organization.
 He is the recipient on June 28, 2010 of a Presidential Medal of Merit as Special Counsel on Marine and Ocean Concerns and was also awarded by the University of the Philippines Alumni Association its 1975 "Professional Award in Law" and in 2013 its "Lifetime Distinguished Achievement Award".

 Jose P. De Jesus, Filipino, born 1934, has served as a Director of the Company since May 20, 2014.
 He is the President and Chief Executive Officer of Nationwide Development Corporation.
 He was the President and Chief Operating Officer of MERALCO from February 2009 to June 2010, the Secretary of the Department of Transportation and Communications from July 2010 to June 2011, and the President and Chief Executive Officer of Manila North Tollways Corporation from January 2000 to December 2008.
 He was a Lux in Domino Awardee (Most Outstanding Alumnus) of the Ateneo de Manila University in July 2012.
 He is also a Director of Nationwide Development Corporation and KingKing Gold & Copper Mines, Inc. He is a Trustee of Bantayog ng mga Bayani Foundation, Eisenhower Fellowship Association of the Philippines, Kapampangan Development Foundation and Holy Angel University.
+Mr. de Jesus is a graduate of AB Economics and holds a Master of Arts in Social Psychology from the Ateneo de Manila University.
+He also finished Graduate Studies in Human Development from the University of Chicago.

 Ron W. Haddock, American, born 1940, has served as a Director of the Company since December 2, 2008.
 He holds the following positions, among others: Executive Chairman of AEI Services, L.L.C. and member of the board of Alon Energy USA.
 Mr. Haddock was formerly Honorary Consul of Belgium in Dallas, Texas.
-He also served as Chairman of Safety-Kleen Systems, Chairman and Chief Executive Officer of Prisma Energy International and FINA, and held various management positions in Exxon including: Manager of Baytown Refinery; Corporate Planning Manager; Vice President for Refining; Executive Assistant to the Chairman: and Vice President and Director of Esso Eastern.
-Inc.
+He also served as Chairman of Safety-Kleen Systems, Chairman and Chief Executive Officer of Prisma Energy International and FINA, and held various management positions in Exxon including: Manager of Baytown Refinery; Corporate Planning Manager; Vice President for Refining; Executive Assistant to the Chairman; and Vice President and Director of Esso Eastern, Inc. He holds a degree in Mechanical Engineering from Purdue University.